FerCanAra/ADA_CpC/README.md

 ```
 Close and reopen VisualStudio to load the new address.
 Run play again.
 Every time you want to change the main, you should do it this way.

+# 6. Use this simulator

+To run this project, you have two options:

+1. Start a new project, as explained in section 4, and copy the files inside the src folder of this one to the new project (Recommended).
+Change the ```.gpr ``` and restart VSC.

+2. Clone this repository and change the correct addresses in the configuration files.
+Restart the PC

 # Typical warnings (not errors, just recommendations for improvement):

 The main warnings that will be displayed on the screen are described: